Amazon Underground: How much money can game developers make?

 This means completely free games for consumers, and an income stream from everyone who plays a game, rather than just those who choose to make in-app purchases.
 Amazon is footing the bill in the hope that Underground will expand the range of developers who use Amazon rather than Google's Play Store.

-There are some obvious problems with this model.
-Firstly, it will take a long time for those fraction-of-a-cent figures to turn into meaningful revenue.
+There are several obvious problems with this model.
+First, it will take a long time for those fraction-of-a-cent figures to turn into meaningful revenue.
 If someone plays your game for an hour, that amounts to just 12 cents.

 Secondly, it relies on consumers using the Underground app rather than Google Play.
 Google Play is the default app store for all Android devices, and getting people to switch could prove tricky.